Only current Air New Zealand employees can join Koruhealth and the fees from 1st April 2020 are as follows.

 If I have cover under a medical scheme, what should I do?

 You should process a claim with that provider first and obtain a Refund Statement.
-You can then send in a claim form with copies of the GST receipt and invoice for the treatment, along with the original Refund Statement.
+You can then send in a claim form with copies of the invoice and receipt for the treatment, along with the original Refund Statement.

 Do all prescription drugs qualify for cover?